Business insurance for The self employed

 What insurance is available for self-employed people?

 • Personal accident insurance – a safety net for those who are self-employed and don’t get access to sick pay.
-If an accident leaves you unable to work, this cover can step in

-• Portable equipment insurance – this can assist with repairing or replacing your laptop, smartphone or specialist gear in the event of theft, loss or damage
+• Portable equipment insurance – this can assist with repairing or replacing your laptop, smartphone or specialist gear in the event of theft, loss or damage.

 Get your business insurance quote in minutes